 (The building behind is the famous Kunsthistorisches Museum)

-Expect around 70 stands with a nice variety of wares to sell and a super location among the historical architecture of the Naturhistorisches and Kunsthistorisches museums on Maria-Theresien-Platz square.
+Around 70 stands typically offer a nice variety of wares to sell at this super central location among the historical architecture of the Naturhistorisches and Kunsthistorisches museums on Maria-Theresien-Platz square.

 Belvedere